arevaloarboled/HRTF-Eigen-decomposition/README.md

   </a>
 </p>

 Audio spatialization in Matlab based on reconstruction of HRTFs from a Eigen decomposition.
 Synthetic HRTFs in the compressed database were set to have less than 1 dB spectral distortion between 0.1 and 16 kHz.
 The differences between the compressed measurements with those in the original database (Qu et al. database [1]) do not seem to translate into degradation of perceptual location accuracy.
+Methods and results was published here [2].

 ## Usage
 Input parameters: